-The National Arts Centre’s National Creation Fund will invest up to $3 million a year in 15 to 20 projects that meet the following criteria:
+The National Arts Centre’s National Creation Fund invests up to $3 million a year in 15 to 20 projects that meet the following criteria:

 - They are led by Canadian creators in theatre, dance, music and/or inter-disciplinary performing arts;

 - They are artistically ambitious and compelling;

-- They have a strong artistic team and strong producing and presenting partners; and
+- They have a strong artistic team and committed producing and presenting partners; and

 - They are likely to have a national or international impact.

-Our investments could fund longer creation timelines, additional workshopping or work-in-progress showings, new technologies, the best creative teams, or more – the opportunities that risk and innovation demand and that are too rarely available to artists in this country.
+Our investments could fund longer creation timelines, additional workshops or work-in-progress showings, new technologies, the best creative teams, or more – the opportunities that risk and innovation demand and that are too rarely available to artists in this country.
 We want the Fund to be a catalyst for more Canadian artists to make more great work.

-We’ll invest both in new work, and in promising productions that need additional development after their first runs to produce stronger, more polished work that will be remounted and toured.
-A small number of these projects may be produced or co-produced by one of our NAC artistic teams, but the vast majority will be projects from “outside” the NAC – from artists and arts organizations across the country.
+We invest both in new work, and in promising productions that need additional development after their first runs to produce stronger, more polished work that will be remounted and toured.
+A number of these projects may be produced or co-produced by one of our NAC artistic teams, but the majority are projects from “outside” the NAC – from artists and arts organizations across the country.

 The selection process

-We will find compelling and ambitious projects for investment in two ways: by actively seeking great projects across the country; and by inviting proposals from artists and arts organizations.
-Projects will be selected through a curatorial process led by the Artistic Producer and a small group at the NAC.
+We find compelling and ambitious projects for investment in two ways: by actively seeking great projects across the country; and by inviting proposals from artists and arts organizations.
+Projects are selected through a curatorial process led by the Artistic Producer and a small group at the NAC.

-We will evaluate projects in three phases.
+We evaluate projects in three phases.
 First, they must meet the Fund’s investment criteria.
 The most attractive of these projects will go through a second phase of consideration that will involve conversations with the artists as well as more detailed artistic and financial information.
-Finally, we will make investment decisions from among the very best of these projects.
+Finally, we make investment decisions from among the very best of these projects.